Flying & Fighting in the A-3 Skywarrior

 NRA-3B ‘Snoopy’

 The distance between the pilot’s eyes and the hook point to capture the cross-deck pennant was significant, so most pilots I flew with, in both the EA-3B and later, when I was a navigator up front in the KA-3B, flew the Whale seeing the ball in the optical landing system, the “Meatball,” about ½ ball higher from what was considered optimal in other aircraft.
-The Whale had very narrow main landing gear track, and at the high tire pressures called for in carrier operations, when combined with a perhaps excessive descent rate, maybe a little bit of left or right wing down, or even worse, an in-flight engagement of hook before the wheels actually hit the deck or a too-flat attitude could lead to, well, spectacular results.
+The Whale had very narrow main landing gear track, and at the high tyre pressures called for in carrier operations, when combined with a perhaps excessive descent rate, maybe a little bit of left or right wing down, or even worse, an in-flight engagement of hook before the wheels actually hit the deck or a too-flat attitude could lead to, well, spectacular results.
 Not in a good way.
 Which see: Whale Dance.
 (I’ll save that for another time).

 DN-SN-90-03678

 Oh, did I forget to mention, we didn’t have ejection seats.
 In the late 1940’s ejection seat technology wasn’t very good and when needed most, on launch and recovery, one was already outside the speed and altitude envelope.
 So, we had individual parachutes, two overhead ditching hatches, one in the cockpit and other in the EW compartment, a large emergency bailout hatch on the right side of the EW compartment and the main entry/exit door that could be blown and locked down as a bailout slide.
-Looking back at it, out of the 282 Whales manufactured, over 125 were either lost or damaged enough to be struck from the register including several EA-3B’s.
-We tended towards dark humor as a result.
+Looking back at it, out of the 282 Whales manufactured, over 125 were either lost or damaged enough to be struck from the register, including several EA-3B’s.
+We tended towards dark humour as a result.
 “What are you going to do to me?
 Make me fly Whales?
 Off the Boat?
 You don’t scare me, there’s a reason it was originally known as ‘All 3 Dead,’ I’m a dead man walking already.”

 EA-3B ECM Compartment